blackirishmec/3c4652/README.md

 ## Notes:

+### Takeaways:

 - With more time (I'm at the 4 day mark) I'd:
     - Assassinate these heinously long variable/function names.
 Needed them explicit to build fast, dying to refactor them.
     - Build out tests (add property based testing)
     - Integrate Type Guards for Parent Model Type

+### Patterns to Pay Attention To:

+- Any data sources will work with this project so long as they have an identifier of type `string`
+- Transformers/resources would be created for said data types to sanitize them as they come in from the server